 ‘Hi, I am Donna and I saw a lot of Ellen in me.
 Not so much in my relationships but more in my career.
 My parents always told me I could do whatever I wanted in my life, as long as I was willing to work for it.
 So, I saw myself as a famous actress and a top-box office super star.
 My image of life was very vivid and detailed and I was ready to work my hardest to succeed.
 But after years of constant rejection and disappointment I felt a failure.
 Thank god for my husband.
 He gave great support and encouragement while I struggled.
 When I started getting depressed, he insisted I begin therapy.
 Therapy gave me the courage to release my dreams and redefine what happiness was for me.
 I wasn’t certain what really happened until your book helped me define it.
 Thank you for that, Stola.’
 The woman then sat down.

 Stola continued, ‘thank you, that was an excellent example of Ellen’s relationship to the Gap.
 Our second protagonist was Roman.
 His relationship to his Gap was one that evolved with time.
-As a young boy he was often bullied and he developed a personal fantasy giving himself super hero status.
+As a young boy he was often bullied and he developed a personal fantasy that gave himself super hero status.
 In his mind he corrected all wrongs by using his superior abilities.
 He became the humble protector of goodness for the weak.
 His problems began in his late twenties when he could only find work in low paying jobs.
 Relationships became short and unsatisfying.
 As his real life became more disappointing, his dream life became more active.
 He created an alternate-imaginary life full of celebrity friends and huge business successes.
 It became very detailed and The Gap between his reality and his fancy became wider and wider.
-Roman was eventually admitted to mental institution, when he gave up his reality all together and only accepted himself as super human.
-Roman is a very extreme case, but does anyone in the room feel a little like Roman.’
+Roman was eventually admitted to a mental institution, when he gave up his reality all together and only accepted himself as super human.
+Roman was a very extreme case, but does anyone in the room feel a little like Roman.’

 Stola did not expect any one to raise their hand.
 Roman’s tragic ending was usually too harsh for anyone to admit too.
 But then in the back of the room a hand was raised so shyly that Stola almost missed it.
 Stola asked, ‘hi, would you be interested in sharing a little of your story?’
 Then a young man in the back stood up and walked toward the front.

 The young man had very short hair, clean shaven and looked about 25 years old.
 His clothes were strange for a warm summer day.
 He wore a long dark thick overcoat that nearly reached the floor and black boots.
 He walked with very long strides and his boots were loud on the hard wood floors.
-He stopped directly in front of Stola, but would not make eye contact.
+He stopped directly in front of Stolas, but would not make eye contact.
 Stola recognized him from other readings on the tour.
 ‘Please tell us a little of your story,’ asked Stola.

 The young man took the microphone and kept his back to the audience.
 ‘I have been diagnosed with High-fantasy Depression.
 For years I had the super hero fantasies, but they changed to super hero revenge fantasies.
 It got very dark and determined.
 I read your book and it enraged me.
 I don’t why but it shook me to the core.
 So, I made plans to hurt you back.’
 Sola became very alert.
 The young man continued, ‘I have been to 5 other Stola promotional readings.
 The people you asked to share their stories were amazing.
 Each time I felt their pain so strongly I couldn’t carry thru with my plans.
-I can see I’m not alone, but my anger is so strong.
+I could see I’m not alone, but my anger was so strong.
 So, I would come back again and again.
 But today something happened that changed things.
 I became clear on my Gap, I guess.
 My anger is leaving me.
 I mean I can’t find the rage that brought me here.
 I feel so tired inside.’
 The young man looked exhausted.
-Stola put his hand on the young man’s shoulder.
+Stolas placed his hands on the young man’s shoulder.

 The audience slowly left the room.
 The young man began sobbing deeply as Stola carefully started taking off the overcoat.
 Slowly he unstrapped the vest and set it on the floor.
 Stola began hugging the young man as his weeping flowed out.
 Stola motioned to his assistant to call the police.
 They stood there together embraced while waiting for the police.
-But Stola’s mind was on his next book.
+But Stolas mind was on his next book.
 He already had a title, ‘Bridging The Gap, Suicide Prevention.’
-Peace**
+Peace***